crossian123/ubi/README.md

 An extensive documentation about UbiOps can be found at [UbiOps docs](https://docs.ubiops.com "UbiOps docs").

-The template deployment package in this repository implements a dummy structured deployment that simply returns a random number.
+The template deployment package in this repository implements a dummy structured deployment that simply returns axc random number.
 It expects one input field `input` of type `double precision`, and returns one output field `output` of type `double precision`.